 8. Social media consultant

 As mentioned previously, entrepreneurs need to have a digital presence and be able to market their brand.
-Some companies focus solely on social media marketing while others do all marketing.
-Regardless, if you want to provide services to small business owners, you could offer social media services such as social media coaching.
-You could coach and advise small business owners on what they need to do, or you could do it for them.
-You have to understand which sites are beneficial for your client and which are not.
-You have to know what to post and when.
-You have to understand brand awareness.
+Some companies focus solely on social media marketing while others do all types of marketing.
+Regardless, if you want to provide services to small business owners, you can offer social media services such as social media coaching.
+You could coach and advise small business owners on what they need to do when interacting with potential and existing customers on the various social networks, or you could do it for them.
+To be successful, you have to understand which sites are beneficial for your client and which are not.
+You have to know what to post and when, as well as understand brand awareness.